For students

 Outside perspective

-Listen to your piece performed by at least two different people.
-Notice what you liked and what you might do differently.
+Listen to the piece you are working on performed by at least two different people.
+Follow along with your score and notice what you liked — and what you might want to do differently.

 #89